Madagascar is an island full of interesting contrasts. Between ancient and modern influences, it is always full of surprises.

 Here you can encounter the interesting Malagasy people, with their smiling welcomes and outgoing nature.

-One of the best things about holidays to Madagascar is the rare opportunity to snorkel among the reefs of Nosy Hara Archipelago.
+One of the best things to do in Madagascar while on holiday is the rare opportunity to snorkel among the reefs of Nosy Hara Archipelago.
 The compelling ocean life is absolutely thrilling.

 4. Explore Ankarana National Park